cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-11/241111_Skeuomorphism.md

 This Master Thesis examines the role of Skeuomorphism in graphical user interface design (GUI) through history from the Xerox Alto to the Apple Vision Pro, and it's impact on today's graphical user interface design.
 Incorporating evidence from qualitative interviews, user testing and survey data, and by analyzing key historical cases like Windows Aero, MacOS's Aqua, early iOS and Android Skins, this study demonstrates that core principles of familiarity, affordance and metaphor remain fundamental to human-computer interaction.
 This research also explores how nostalgia for early digital skeuomorphic interfaces influences current design preferences and perceptions, particularly among Gen Z who associate skeuomorphic elements with an optimistic technological future, that never happened.
 With the recent advent of AR and VR computers, we're seeing an emergence of old key skeuomorphic and material design elements that make up these new type of GUIs.
 Finally, this thesis reconceptualizes skeuomorphism not just as a historical design trend, but as an enduring approach to creating intuitive and emotionally resonant human-computer interfaces.

-# Preface
+# Foreword
 I've always been curious and interested of graphical user interfaces.
 At the age of 10, I remember using PowerPoint to design user interfaces for my old bulky HP laptop and later for my first smartphone (Samsung Galaxy Young).
+I was enthusiastic reimagining new interaction experiences.

 At the age of 11, I began developing utilitarian software like web browsers, media players and file downloaders using the C# coding language on Windows, by following YouTube tutorials.
 I then started thinking about the design part of these apps, how can I make them pretty and usable? how can I make them interesting? how can I make them intuitive for their users? how can I make them stand out and be different from what the tech giants are making.
+How can I fluidize interactions.

 I also find it fascinating designing interfaces of operating systems, and the point of contact and connection between humans and machines.
 The portal to other apps, services, tools, while discreet have to be well designed.